-Workers make contributions to National Insurance in different ways depending on how they are employed and what they earn.
+Workers make contributions to National Insurance (NI) in different ways depending on how they're employed and what they earn.
 These categories are known as 'classes.'

-In the table below, we explain the different National Insurance classes, including who needs to pay what, and how payment is collected.
+In the table below, we explain the different National Insurance classes, including who needs to pay what in 2022-23, and how payment is collected.